 When I talk about the scope of your family tree I am not necessarily talking about the size as I discussed in the previous section.

 What I mean by the scope is how much information do you want to collect about your ancestors.

 And also whether you want to consider siblings and cousins.

-My initial steps when starting on my own family history journey was to create a tree with names and dates.
+My initial steps when starting on my family history journey were to create a tree with names and dates.

-You may want to include in your tree where these events took place, like I have done.
+You may want to include in your tree where these events took place as I have done.

 Your ancestors will come from an array of different places, and even different countries.

 One thing that I was interested in when researching my family tree was the possibility of connecting with distant cousins.

 And I have been able to do that.
 This is great as I have been able to share my research with them and learn about my ancestry from them as well.